-The practice Doctor prepares master level nurses in advanced leadership skills, health policy, with increased clinical skills and expertise to provide health care, especially in rural and underserved area.
+The practice doctorate prepares master's level nurses in advanced leadership skills, health policy, with increased clinical skills and expertise to provide health care, especially in rural and underserved area.
 They are prepared to initiate change at all levels of current complex health care systems and to lead in implementing the changes required by the evolving health care system.
 They are prepared to analyze and expand boundaries to improve health care for their communities, region, nation and world.